Bayesian Ensembling: Insights from Online Optimization and Empirical Bayes: Details and Weights for the Online Variational Inference Experiment

-As mentioned in the main text, we use the \texttt{bong-dlr10-ef\_lin} model from \citet{jones2024bayesian}, which had the best performance out of variants tested in their experiments.
+As mentioned in the main text, we use the \texttt{bong-dlr10-ef\_lin} model from \citet{jones2024bayesian}, which had the best performance among the variants tested in their experiments.
 The BONG performs variational inference using natural gradients, updating variational parameters $\V{\psi}_t$ as

 where $\V{F}_{\V{\psi}_t}$ is the Fisher information matrix and $q_{\V{\psi}_{t}}$ is the variational posterior.
-The The \texttt{bong-dlr10-ef\_lin} variant uses a variational family of Gaussians with low-rank covariance matrices (diagonal + a rank $10$ matrix), and approximates the predictive likelihood through a linearization using the empirical Fisher information matrix.
+The \texttt{bong-dlr10-ef\_lin} variant uses a variational family of Gaussians with low-rank covariance matrices (diagonal + a rank $10$ matrix) and approximates the predictive likelihood through a linearization using the empirical Fisher information matrix.
 We use the authors' implementation of BONG.\footnote{\url{https://github.com/petergchang/bong/}, MIT License}

 Our experimental setup generally mirrors that of \citet{jones2024bayesian}, with the following exceptions: we use a feedforward neural network with layers of width $64$ and $32$.
 The prior mean is sampled from the default \texttt{flax} initialization, and we form an ensemble over the prior variances $\sigma^2_0 \in \{10^{-2}, 10^{-1}, 10^{0}, 10^{1}\}$.
 Each ``trial'' corresponds to a different random shuffling of the training data, with the first 2000 data points used for inference.